jasonbayton/11ty/_src/android/host-apps-externally.md

 ### Updating the app

-When making changes to the external APK file, I popped into the Google Play console and created a new release with the updated JSON metadata file.
+When making changes to the external APK file, I popped into the Google Play Console and created a new release with the updated JSON metadata file.
 This updated things like version number/code and any target API requirements within the Play Console immediately, and updated the SHA values for the modified APK.

 ## Authenticating downloads